 Brain Awareness Video Contest

-The 2019 Brain Awareness Video Contest is Now Open!
+The 2020 Brain Awareness Video Contest Is Open

-Anyone can enter!
-This year, work with a member of the Society for Neuroscience near you to produce an educational video about the brain and it could appear on this page.
-Whether it’s an animation, song, or skit, share the wonders of science through the Brain Awareness Video Contest.
+The Brain Awareness Video Contest (BAVC) is free to enter and open to all!
+Find a member of the Society for Neuroscience near you to sponsor your submission of an educational video about the brain and nervous system.
+Whether it’s an animation, song, or skit, you can share the wonders of science in the 2020 Brain Awareness Video Contest.
+Submit your video here.

 - Second place: $500